Devjibs/easy-social-auth/README.md

 Environment Variables

-### Create a .env file with the following variables:
+### Setup and Configuration
+To get started, configure your environment variables.
+Each platform requires specific client IDs, secrets, and endpoints.
+Below is a template for the .env file:

 ```env